footkol/Portfolio/Machine Learning/Deep Learning/Predicting Traffic with Neural Networks/README.md

 The data was collected from [NYC Open Data](https://data.cityofnewyork.us/Transportation/Automated-Traffic-Volume-Counts/7ym2-wayt)
 .
 The New York City Department of Transportation (NYC DOT) employs Automated Traffic Recorders (ATR) to gather traffic sample volume counts at bridge crossings and roadways.
 The dataset comprising over 27 million data samples.

 For this exercise, the selected features included date stamps indicating when the count was conducted.
 These date stamps were separated into distinct columns for the year, month, day, hour, and minute, with data collected at 15-minute intervals.
-Additional features encompassed the 'On Street' and 'To Street,' providing approximate locations of the Automated Traffic Recorders.
+Additional features encompassed the 'On Street', 'From Street' and 'To Street,' providing more precise locations of the Automated Traffic Recorders.
 The 'Direction' feature represented the text-based direction of traffic at the counting location.
 The target variable 'Vol' represented the total count collected within 15-minute increments.

 In the model development, supplementary features were incorporated, such as weather features and public holiday indicators.